valexandersaulys/tailparse/README.md

   -i INPUT_FORMAT, --input-format INPUT_FORMAT
                         The format of the log we're processing.
 Defaults to 'nginx'.
 Options include ['nginx'] -q QUERY, --query QUERY
                         The query to execute.
 Don't include any 'FROM' statement as this is added automatically.
-  -r MAX_ROWS, --max-rows MAX_ROWS
+If not included, make sure to include a -f/--file arugmenet -r MAX_ROWS, --max-rows MAX_ROWS
                         Number of max rows to print.
 Defaults to 20.
 Put 0 to print all.
   -s SAVE_DB, --save-db SAVE_DB